LinkedIn Search And Discovery: A Complete Guide

 1. Can LinkedIn videos appear in discovery months after publishing?

 Yes.
-Videos with strong engagement signals, relevant keywords, and ongoing professional usefulness can remain discoverable long after they are posted.
+Videos with strong engagement signals, relevant keywords, and lasting professional usefulness can remain discoverable long after publishing.

 2. Why do some LinkedIn videos receive more visibility than others?